max-hill/563-final-project/report.md

 have found in any simulations run thus far are in the realm of P[A(BC)] ~ 0.4 and P[(AB)C] ~ 0.3.
 [Examples of such parameter regimes can be found at the end of the document [plotmaker.R](scripts/plotmaker.R).]
-In no simulation have I yet observed P[A(BC)] > 0.5, which suggests that majority-rule based inference methods may be robust to the effects observed here.
-On the other hand, the cases where the recombination effect is evident---ie those cases where the internal branch length is very small---are precisely those difficult-to-resolve cases where we might expect all three triplet topologies to occur roughly equally often, and in that case majority-rule methodsy are likely to be indeterminate.
+In no simulation have I yet observed P[A(BC)] > 0.5, which suggests that strict-majority based inference methods may be robust to the effects observed here.
+On the other hand, the cases where the recombination effect is evident---i.e. those cases where the internal branch length is very small---are precisely those difficult-to-resolve cases where we might expect all three triplet topologies to occur roughly equally often, and in that case such methods are likely to be indeterminate.

 ### Part 4 -- Discrete illustrations of anomaly zone for inference of rooted triplet topology